nmarks99/avr-rust-examples/README.md

 When I try and compile with avr-gcc without the arduino_hal crate, I get a linker error.

 # TODO:
+- [ ] Figure out a way to write unit tests in embedded no_std environment
 - [x] Write digital pins
 - [x] Write USART
 - [x] Read USART